 There are also masterclasses from LSO players, international soloists and members of Barbican's visiting orchestras and ensembles such as the Los Angeles Philharmonic (International Orchestra Partner), Australian Chamber Orchestra (International Associate Ensemble at Milton Court) and Jazz at Lincoln Center (International Associate Ensemble).

-Students have sit-in opportunities, either listening or playing alongside LSO players in orchestral rehearsals conducted by its roster of international conductors including Music Director Sir Simon Rattle, and access to the full range of the LSO’s education and community programmes.
+Students have sit-in opportunities, either listening or playing alongside LSO players in orchestral rehearsals conducted by its roster of international conductors including Chief Conductor Designate Sir Antonio Pappano, and access to the full range of the LSO’s education and community programmes.
 This will enable you to learn how community based programmes are delivered, and to meet professional workshop leaders, performers and administration teams.

-Performance opportunities embrace a variety of orchestral contexts, including symphony orchestra concerts at the Barbican, and the opera orchestra for productions by the School’s acclaimed Opera Department.
-Additionally, Orchestral Artistry students will have occasional opportunities to perform in LSO Discovery concerts and the annual Trafalgar Square concert.
+Performance opportunities embrace a variety of orchestral contexts, including Guildhall Symphony Orchestra concerts at the Barbican, and the opera orchestra for productions by the School’s acclaimed Opera Department.
+Additionally, Orchestral Artistry students may have occasional opportunities to perform in LSO Discovery concerts and the annual Trafalgar Square concert.